cff29546/SpendingProgrammedBidding/README.md

 ## Spending Programmed Bidding

-This repository contains the source code for the bidding strategy used in 'Spending Programmed Bidding: Privacy-friendly Bid Optimization with ROI Constraint in Online Advertising.'
+This repository contains the source code for the bidding strategy used in [KDD2024: Spending Programmed Bidding: Privacy-friendly Bid Optimization with ROI Constraint in Online Advertising](https://dl.acm.org/doi/10.1145/3637528.3671540).
 It employs a modified version of [Auction Gym](https://github.com/amzn/auction-gym) as the simulation environment.

 ## Framework Modification